codehsbooks/apjava/Algorithms-and-Recursion/selection-sort.md

 ##### How it works

-Selection Sort sorts the numbers in our array using loops to iterate over the arrays as we sort one number at a time.
+Selection Sort will sort the numbers in our array using loops to iterate over the arrays as we sort one number at a time.
 Each time the loop iterates we look for the smallest value left in the unsorted chunk and sort it.

 !["Selection Sort Example"](../static/algorithms/Algorithms_And_Recursion_Selection_Sort_Example.gif)